 The process of obtaining a passport for a minor child varies, depending on your current custody order.

 If you share joint legal custody with your ex, then you both must consent to the passport application.
-This can be done by both parties being present during the application’s submittal, and signing form DS-11.
+Both parties must sign a DS-11 form during the application’s submittal.
 If only you are able to be present at the time of application, you can attach your ex’s notarized Statement of Consent, along with your DS-11 form.

 If you have sole legal custody, you are required to bring a certified copy of your custody order, stating the same.